The push for autonomy and the technologies making it possible.

 “If a tractor is driving on a field, there’s a possibility it could drive onto the road where a car is coming and cause an accident, but you can put safety measures in place to avoid that,” he said.
 “People are struggling with defining how safety questions are handled.
 In mobile equipment, the safety system often gets broken down into individual low-level components.
 In an autonomous system, you have to look at in on a system level.
 You have to have different measures.”

 Certification is another issue.
-There’s currently no standards, Rose said, something Reliable Robotics is working on with NASA and Ohio University.
+There’s currently no standards for automated movement of aircraft on the ground, Rose said, something Reliable Robotics is working on with NASA and Ohio University.
 Through the company’s work with OU, they plan to put published consensus standards in place for certifying autonomous functions.

 But for any of this to matter, trust must be built with both regulators and society.